Homes For Sale In Ashland Place

 CLICK HERE TO VIEW OUR FEATURED LUXURY CONDO LISTING AT REGENCY HOUSE ON CENTRAL FOR SALE WHICH IS NOW OFFICIALLY A PART OF ASHLAND PLACE HISTORIC DISTRICT!
 THIS UNIT IS BEYOND STUNNING!

 Ashland Place Historic District is generally located along Hoover, Vernon and Ashland Avenues between Central Avenue and 3rd Street in Phoenix, Arizona.

-Close to the Valley Metro light rail and walkable to many businesses, museums such as the Heard Museum and the Phoenix Art Museum and a variety of restaurants, Ashland Place Historic District is a highly desirable location connecting all that’s in the heart of the valley.
+Walking distance to the Valley Metro light rail and walkable to many businesses, museums such as the Heard Museum, The Phoenix Art Museum and a variety of restaurants, Ashland Place Historic District is a highly desirable location connecting all that’s in the heart of the valley.

 If you like Ashland Place’s connectivity and walkable features, you may want to also check out Willo, Del Norte, Country Club Park, Pierson Place, the east end of F.Q.
 Story and East Alvarado historic districts along with homes on Central Avenue.

 Architectural Styles and Square Footage in this quaint neighborhood are wonderful Period Revival style homes, mainly Tudor Revivals, Spanish Revivals and Bungalows with darling, classic details can be found throughout the bulk of Ashland Place, especially on Hoover and Vernon Avenues.
 Homes average about 1,300 square feet on average.
 Homes along Ashland Avenue were built a bit later and so are a bit larger Ranch-style homes that average about 1,500 square feet with usually 3 bedrooms and 2 bathrooms.